 Children particularly loved the look of them and wanted them for fun, a bit like a personal pet.

-This is be a fun project for older adults.
-You can do it with groups or individuals.
+This is a fun, creative social project for older adults, and you can do it with groups or individuals.

-Finally, just be aware that stones are hard, and if someone is prone to throwing things, this might not be the best idea for them.
-Likewise, bear in mind that if the stones are too small they can be swallowed.
+Finally, be aware that stones are hard, and if someone is prone to throwing things, this might not be the best idea for them.
+Likewise, bear in mind that if the stones are too small, they can be swallowed.